-In a world where technologies are ever changing, this is a course that provides an indepth understanding in how the technologies work.
-This course takes students behind the scenes and into the computer itself, what makes a computer?
+In a world where technologies are ever changing, this is a course that provides an in-depth understanding of how the technologies work.
+This course takes students behind the scenes and into the computer itself.
+What makes a computer?
 How does a computer work?
 What does the software do?
 How do you write the software?
 How do you program the computer to make it do what you want it to do?

 This course is not focused on how to use the various technologies that we have at our fingertips.
-This course is about how we make these technologies work.
-How we can develop these technologies further.
+This course is about how we make these technologies work and how we can develop these technologies further.